-Daruma dolls are round, hollow, traditional Japanese figurines said to be modeled after Bodhidharma who founded Zen Buddhism around 6th century.
-The daruma dolls' eyes are blank at first: the owner paints one eye while making a wish and when the wish is fulfilled, competes the other eye.
-They are traditionally painted in red, the color believed to repel bad luck and bring in good fortune.
+Daruma dolls are traditional Japanese figurines said to be modeled after Bodhidharma, the founder of Zen Buddhism, and are believed to bring good luck to their owners.
+The daruma dolls' eyes are blank at first: the owner paints one eye while making a wish and fills the other eye when the wish is fulfilled.

 Who Makes it

 Tachiya has been handcrafting traditional Japanese dolls for over 150 years.